glakkonda/network-pattern-search/README.md

  ## 🚀 Network Pattern Search

-A lightweight Python project for searching patterns in text files, with server–client support and automated tests.
+A Lightweight Python Project for Searching Patterns in Text Files, with Server–Client Support and Automated tests.

  ## 📂 Project Structure